 Concussions in Youth Athletes - Michigan

-Governor Rick Snyder approved SB 1122 and HB 5697 on November 8, 2012.
-The legislation becomes effective on March 18, 2013 the 91st day after the Michigan Legislature adjourned the 2012 session.
-The new law can be found in Chapter 333 of the Michigan Compiled Laws at Sections 9155 and 9156 dealing with public health.
+The Michigan law is found in Chapter 333 of the Michigan Compiled Laws at Sections 9155 and 9156 dealing with public health.

-The law requires the Department of Health to establish, adopt and approve a concussion awareness training program that addresses the nature and risk of concussions, guidelines for removal of an athlete from participation and return to the activity and the risks of an athlete not reporting a suspected concussion and continuing participation in the activity.
+Section 9155 requires the Department of Health to establish, adopt and approve a concussion awareness training program that addresses the nature and risk of concussions, guidelines for removal of an athlete from participation and return to the activity, and the risks of an athlete not reporting a suspected concussion and continuing participation in the activity.
 The statute defines a youth athlete as an individual who participates in athletic activity and who is under 18 years of age.
+“Athletic activity” means a program or event, including practice and competition, during which youth athletes participate or practice in an organized athletic game or competition against another team, club, entity or individual and includes participation in physical education classes that are a part of a school curriculum.
 An organizing entity includes a school, recreation department or commission, a public or private entity and a nonprofit or for profit entity.
-Prior to allowing participation by a youth athlete, a organizing entity shall provide the educational materials established by the Department and obtain a signed statement from each youth athlete acknowledging receipt of the material.
+Section 9156 provides that prior to allowing participation by a youth athlete in an athletic activity sponsored by or operated by an organizing entity, an organizing entity shall comply with all requirements of Section 9156, which requires that coaches, employees and volunteers undergo concussion awareness training, provide concussion education materials to each youth athlete, and obtain a statement signed by each youth athlete and parent/guardian acknowledging receipt of concussion information.
 Such signed statement shall be maintained in a permanent file or until the youth athlete is 18 years of age.
-The educational and training materials developed by the Department shall be made available to any interested individual including school personnel, coaches, parent, student and athletes.
-A coach or other adult volunteering shall immediately remove a youth athlete from participation who is suspected of sustaining a concussion and shall not return to play unless written clearance has been received from an appropriate health care provider authorizing return to participation.
-The organizing entity shall maintain written clearances authorizing return to play in a permanent file or until the youth athlete is 18 years old.
-The law does not apply if the organizing entity is a member of private non-profit multisport statewide interscholastic athletic associate and the athletic activity is governed by protocols that are substantially similar or more stringent than the Michigan law.
-The law does not apply to an organizing entity if the primary focus of the program is not participation in an organized game or competition but that participation is incidental to the focus of the program.
+The educational and training materials developed by the Department of Health shall be made available to any interested individual including school personnel, coaches, parents, students, and athletes.
+A coach or other adult volunteering or employed by an organizing entity shall immediately remove a youth athlete from participation who is suspected of sustaining a concussion and the youth athlete shall not return to play unless written clearance has been received from an appropriate health care provider authorizing return to participation.
+The organizing entity shall maintain written clearances authorizing return to play in a permanent file or until the youth athlete is 18 years of age.
+The law does not apply if the organizing entity is a member of private non-profit multisport statewide interscholastic athletic associate and the athletic activity is governed by protocols that are substantially similar or more stringent than the Michigan law, if the entity is a governed by a rule established by a interscholastic athletic association with substantially similar concussion protocols, and if the primary focus of the program is not participation in an organized game or competition but that participation is incidental to the focus of the program.